noi-techpark/documentation/FLIGHTRULES.md

 ### I want to create links between stations

-For that to work we use the an edge, two nodes and an edge description.
-The edge is represented by the `edge` table and the stations and edge description by three entries within the `station` table.
+The edge is represented by the `edge` table and the start and end stations and the edge description by three entries within the `station` table.

 I have an already existing station `siemens` and a station `proma` of type `BluetoothStation`, and want to create a link between them.
 The link will be